Kanun (Albania)

 The Kanun (also Kanû/-ja, other names include doke, zakon, venom, usull, itifatk, adet, sharte, udhë, rrugë) is a set of Albanian traditional customary laws, which has directed all the aspects of the Albanian tribal society.

-For at least the last five centuries and until today, Albanian customary laws have been kept alive only orally by the tribal elders.
-The success in preserving them exclusively through oral systems highlights their universal resilience and provides evidence of their likely ancient origins.
+For at least the last five centuries and into the present, Albanian customary laws have been kept alive only orally by the tribal elders.
+The success in preserving them exclusively through oral systems is an indication of ancient origins.
 Strong pre-Christian motifs mixed with motifs from the Christian era reflect the stratification of the Albanian customary law across various historical ages.
+The Kanun has held a sacred – although secular – longstanding, unwavering, and unchallenged authority with a cross-religious effectiveness over the Albanians, attributed to an earlier pagan code common to all Albanian tribes.
+The Albanian Kanun is regarded as a literary monument of interest to Indo-European studies, reflecting many legal practices of great antiquity with precise echoes in law codes of other Indo-European peoples, potentially inherited from the Proto-Indo-European culture.

-Over time, Albanian customary laws have undergone their historical development, they have been changed and supplemented with new norms, in accordance with certain requirements of socio-economic development.
+Throughout history, Albanian customary laws have been changed and supplemented with new norms, in accordance with certain requirements of socio-economic development.
 Besa and nderi (honour) are of major importance in Albanian customary law as the cornerstone of personal and social conduct.